The Harveytoons Show

-The Harveytoons Show is a television series presenting theatrical animated cartoons produced by Famous Studios from 1950 until 1964, which were acquired by Harvey Entertainment.
+The Harveytoons Show is a television series presenting theatrical animated cartoons produced by Famous Studios from 1950 until 1962, which were acquired by The Harvey Entertainment Company.

 History

-This show features Harvey Comics characters and series including: Casper the Friendly Ghost, Tommy Tortoise and Moe Hare, Baby Huey, Herman and Katnip, Buzzy the Crow, Possum Pearl, Professor Schmatlz, Jeeper and Creeper and others.
+This show features Harvey Comics characters and series including: Casper the Friendly Ghost, Little Audrey Tommy Tortoise and Moe Hare, Wendy the Good Little Witch, Baby Huey, Herman and Katnip, Spooky the Tuff Little Ghost, Buzzy the Crow, Inchy the Worm, Finny the Goldfish, Goodie the Gremlin, Kozmo the Space Kid, Professor Schmatlz, Timothy Turkey, Jeepers and Creepers and others.
 The New Casper Cartoon Show and the Film Roman version of Richie Rich have also been featured on the final season of The Harveytoons Show.
 The show itself contained three full cartoons and one "ToonTake", an abbreviated cartoon.
 Jerry Beck was the show consultant.